Graduate Scholarship Applications & Information

 The Counseling and Psychology Department faculty will determine the scholarship eligibility of each prospective graduate student based on the materials submitted in the complete admissions application.
 The primary criterion that will determine scholarship eligibility will be the cumulative undergraduate GPA.

 High participation and low participation merit scholarships will be available.
 The high participation level scholarships will require students to matriculate in 9 or more credits each fall and spring semester.
 The low participation level scholarships will require students to matriculate in 6 or more credits each fall and spring semester.
+Students who fail to maintain their required credit load will have their scholarships reduced for the semester(s) in question.

 Scholarships are renewable each academic year if students remain in good academic standing.